Perpetual-Labs/uqle-slurm/README.md

 cp config-parameters.example.json config-parameters.yml
 ```

-Then fill the parameter keys in `config-parameters.yml` from the following sources:
+Fill the parameter values in `config-parameters.json`.
+Most of the parameters will be obtained from the `temp-config.yml` we have just created.
+The table below details where to obtain the parameters.

 <table>
 <tr>